alncat/opusDSD/README.md

 The analysis scripts are in another program, cryoViz, availabel at https://www.github.com/alncat/cryoViz .
 Sorry guys, i keep this in a sperate repo since these two programs are updated at different paces.
 Clone it and change to the directory contains cryoViz.

+The first step is to sample the latent space using kmeans algorithm.

 ```
 sh analyze.sh /work/hrd 15 /work/hrd/hrd_pose_euler.pkl 20
 ```